Tacna: Chilean administration

 In 1929, the Treaty of Lima was signed in which Chile kept Arica, whilst Peru reacquired Tacna and received a $6 million indemnity and other concessions.
 The commune ceased to exist when the treaty became effective on 28 August, in a ceremony held at the home of the prefect Federico Fernandini, in which an agreement was signed between the interim mayor of the Chilean province of Tacna, Gonzalo Robles, and a delegation of Peru headed by Foreign Minister Pedro José Rada y Gamio.
 At 4 p.m. that day, the Peruvian municipality of Tacna began its functions.

 Present

 Today, Tacna is a mostly commercial city with many migrants from the Puno Region living there.
 Its economy is based on mercantile activities with the north of Chile (Arica and Iquique).
 Since it is part of a duty-free zone, Tacna has come to rival Arequipa as southern Peru's main business area.
 The city has one of the largest artifact markets in the world with imports from Japan and China, and traditional Peruvian handicrafts.

+On 30 January 2019, flooding affected the Quebrada de Karamolle for the first time since 1927.